 4.2 Method B: Molecular assays

-Different molecular methods have been developed for the identification of P. citricarpa directly on pure cultures and fruit lesions (Bonants et al., 2003; Gent-Pelzer et al., 2007; Meyer et al., 2006, 2012; Peres et al., 2007; Stringari et al., 2009, Tomlinson et al. 2013).
-Two methods, a conventional PCR assay, developed by Peres et al. (2007), and a real-time PCR assay developed by Gent-Pelzer et al. (2007), are described in the following sections for the identification of P. citricarpa.
+Different molecular methods have been developed for the identification of P. citricarpa directly on pure cultures and fruit lesions (Bonants et al., 2003; van Gent-Pelzer et al., 2007; Meyer et al., 2006, 2012; Peres et al., 2007; Stringari et al., 2009; Tomlinson et al. 2013; Hu et al., 2014).
+Two methods, a conventional PCR assay, developed by Peres et al. (2007), and a real-time PCR assay developed by van Gent-Pelzer et al. (2007), are described in the following sections for the identification of P. citricarpa.
 It is noted that the real-time PCR method will generate a positive signal from a single citrus black spot lesion on fruit, whereas, in some cases, the conventional PCR may give inconclusive results.
 It is also noted that there are no data available on positive reactions in molecular assays of P. citrichinaensis, recently described from fruits in China.
 Diagnostics assays based on the ribosomal ITS regions are expected to cross-react with the recently described P. paracitricarpa as those gene sequences are identical to P. citricarpa.

 4.2.1 Identification of P. citricarpa by conventional PCR